node-class-may-2023/ComIT_Node/browserapi.md

 * Forms emit a submit event
 * We can handle the form submit event using event handlers
-* When the form gets submited it will send the input values to the action document
+* When the form gets submitted it will send the input values to the action document
 * We can prevent the default form behaviour using the event preventDefault method
 * Other way to do this with forms is returning a false value